LeoJosephson/flask-project/README.md

 | HOST               | host               | "localhost"    |

 FLASK_APP variable must be equal to project/app.py

-if running in a docker container with local Postgresql database add a environment variable DOCKER_HOST="host.docker.internal" in the Dockerfile or in the .env file

 ### Create database entities
 make sure you are in the project folder